 There's nothing wrong with wanting to hear which verses were blessings to folks who have gone through heartbreaks or challenges similar to what you are now experiencing.
 What I'm suggesting is that the Word of the Lord never returns void.
 And that there have been several topics I've tried to understand (and been disappointed in the lack of direct guidance the Bible appears to give on the subject), or several life situations I've wanted to study (and not known where to start or how to find others who have biblical wisdom to offer in the form of a devotional) that have been solved when I stepped away and just studied sound teaching with prayer.

 Another example is the time I was battling a crippling depression.
 I found few answers and little comfort in attacking the problem directly -- even if there didn't seem to be a lack of correlative verses or devos, which only would have reminded me double of the state I was in.
 What did help was reading other topics from the Bible, and books from established Christian authors and preachers about the Bible itself, about faith, about truth.
+A pathway out of anxiety was lit, to my surprise, by Brennan Manning's Furious Longing of God.
+I could not have guessed that a meditation on God's intense love for me would have lit the way.
 Eventually the clouds lifted, and I was stronger for having gone through the darkness and for the overarching principles that brought me home.

 Let me encourage you today not to wall yourself off from the full richness of the Word, but to seek out sound doctrine and study on general principles regularly that I promise will apply to your specifics, whether directly or indirectly, immediately or eventually.

 Shawn McEvoy is the Director of Editorial for Salem Web Network, he is also the co-host of ChristianMovieReviews.com & CrosswalkMovies.com's Video Movie Reviews.